MiteshSoni01/CarPricePredictor/README.md

 - After opening the Web App, there's a sidebar (at the top left corner).
 - You can fill in the details and Submit (Button at the bottom of the sidebar) the details.
 - Prediction will pop up.
+- Note: For a better look and feel use Desktop Mode in your browser if not using Desktop/Laptop directly.
+-
 Further Improvising will take place in near future.

 I hope you like this Web App.